 - Survivor Support & Advocacy: Health & Wellness offers confidential advocacy and support for students impacted by sexual assault, relationship violence, stalking, sexual harassment and other related experiences.

 - Q Center: A student-run LGBTQ center for UW students, faculty, staff, alumni and community members

-- MyPronouns.org: Resources on personal pronouns (what they mean and why they matter)
+- MyPronouns.org: Resources on personal pronouns (what they mean and why they matter)are with your courses.

 Mental health resources

 - Counseling Center: Resources for students seeking help in coping with stress or other mental health concerns

 - Let’s Talk: Free, confidential, informal drop-in counseling service at UW

 - Sportula: Provides microgrants (petty cash of $5-$300) to economically marginalized undergraduates in Classics

 - UW Campus Food Pantry: Provides UW students, staff, and faculty with nonperishable groceries and select fresh produce for no cost

 - Bias Incident Advisory Committee: How to report bias incidents